-- 10.1 If it is discovered after the commencement an audit that there has been an understatement or omission of income, a penalty will be imposed under subsection 113(2) or paragraph 44B(7)(b) of the ITA in which the penalty rate equal to the amount of tax undercharged (100%) accordingly.
-However, the DGIR in exercising his discretionary powers may consider a lower penalty of 45% to be imposed for the first offence. - 10.2 The concessionary penalty rates may be imposed in cases where the taxpayer makes a voluntary disclosure.
+- 10.1 If it is discovered following an audit finding that there has been an understatement or omission of income, a penalty will be imposed under subsection 113(2) or paragraph 44B(7)(b)\ of the ITA in which the penalty rate is equal to the amount of tax undercharged (100%) accordingly.
+However, the DGIR in exercising his discretionary powers under subsection 124(3) may impose a lower penalty of 45% on the tax undercharged. - 10.2 The concessionary penalty rates may be imposed in cases where the taxpayer makes a voluntary disclosure.
 As such the taxpayer is encouraged to make a voluntary disclosure regarding the omitted income before the commencement of an audit.
-This disclosure must be made in writing to the relevant Branch Director of IRBM. - 10.3 Where taxpayer who furnishes a return form on or before the due date and the Director General has made an assessment for that year of assessment under subsection 90(1), ITA 1967 subsequently makes a voluntary disclosure after the due date but not later than 6 months from the due date, the penalty rates are as follows: - Paragraph 44B(7)(b) is deemed to have effect for the years of assessment 2008,2009 and 2010.
+This disclosure must be made in writing to the relevant Branch Director of IRBM.

+10.3 Where a taxpayer who furnishes a return form on or before the due date and the Director General has made an assessment for that year of assessment under subsection 91 of the ITA subsequently makes a voluntary disclosure after the due date but not later than 6 months from the due date, the penalty rates are as follows: